 Leider Acoustics is a boutique audio consulting firm that specializes in tackling the most complex audio-related projects, including acoustical consulting and design, forensic audio, noise abatement, acoustic testing and measurement, expert witness services, patent claim construction and evaluation, agile-informed software development, and sound quality assessment.

 Colby Leider is President at Leider Acoustics.
-Currently, he is also Sr. Audio Software Engineer at MagicLeap.
+Currently, he is also Lead Systems Design/Architecture Engineer, Audio Algorithms at MagicLeap.
 He is passionately devoted to both engineering and music, and still cannot figure out which of the two is more fun.
 The magic happens somewhere in the middle.

 Previously, Colby was associate professor and program director of the Music Engineering Technology Program (MuE), in the Department of Music Business & Entertainment Industries at the University of Miami Frost School of Music.
 He is associate editor of Computer Music Journal and works as a consultant in patent-infringement cases involving audio and new media technologies.
 He holds degrees from Princeton, Dartmouth, and the University of Texas.

 Colby is an expert in digital audio signal processing, sound synthesis and spatialization, tuning systems, and alternate controllers for music-making, and he has received grants from the National Science Foundation, the NVIDIA Corporation, and the University of Miami.
 Leider also chaired the 30th Annual International Computer Music Conference.